Chapter 3. Configuring certificates issued by ADCS for smart card authentication in IdM

 After creating such a rule, the user is able to authenticate with their smart card in both domains.

-For details about certificate mapping rules, see Certificate mapping rules for configuring authentication on smart cards.
+For details about certificate mapping rules, see Certificate mapping rules for configuring authentication.